magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

     p->cpu_context.sp = (unsigned long)p + THREAD_SIZE;
 ```

 This is the most important part of the function.
 Here `cpu_context` is initialized.
-The stack pointer is set to the top of the newly allocated memory page. `pc`  is set to the [ret_from_fork](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/entry.S#L146) function, and we need to look at this function now in order to understand why the rest of the `cpu_context` registers are initialized in the way they are.
+The stack pointer is set to the top of the newly allocated memory page (see the figure above). `pc`  is set to the ret_from_fork function.
+Details below.

 ### ret_from_fork (entry.S)